leukamal/dsc-postgrad-repo-org-problems-online-ds-pt-071519/README.md

 A combination of Git & bash commands, along with some thoughtful renaming through GitHub's platform, will fix a messy repository.
 Please fork and clone the [messy repository example](https://github.com/learn-co-curriculum/dsc-postgrad_Project-Repository) if you want to follow along with the steps detailed on your own machine.

 ## Summary
 Great!
-Next up, we;ll be guiding you through a step-by-step list to clean up your repository!
+Next up, we'll be guiding you through a list of steps you can use to clean up a repository.